evergreen-ci/certdepot/README.rst

 Certdepot implements a certstrap
 `depot <https://godoc.org/github.com/square/certstrap/depot#Depot>`_ backed by MongoDB.
-This facilitates the storing and fetching of SSL certifcates to and from a Mongo database.
+This facilitates the storing and fetching of SSL certificates to and from a Mongo database.
 There are various functions for maintaining the depot, such as checking for expiration and rotating certs.